Skip to content

 What happens if my HVAC license expires?

-Contractors and technicians who think their license may have expired can check in with the state HVAC and refrigeration board databases to make sure.
+Contractors and technicians who think their license may have expired can check with the state HVAC and refrigeration board databases to make sure.

 For refrigeration workers, you have 2 years to reinstate your license before reexamination is required.